DataDog/integrations-core/ambari/README.md

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

     ```yaml
     logs_enabled: true